CiscoSE/stealthwatch-config-backup/README.md

 2. Download the files [swe_backup.py](https://github.com/rweeling/stealthwatch-config-backup/blob/master/swe_backup.py) and [requirements.txt](https://github.com/rweeling/stealthwatch-config-backup/blob/master/requirements.txt)
 3. Install the necessary python modules with the command: ``` pip install -r requirements.txt ```
    - ensure you use the correct pip executable for your instance of Python 3
+4. Stealthwatch user credentials with the "Master Admin" role assigned.
+   - User roles are configured in the Stealthwatch web interface.
+Simply navigate to _Global Settings -> User Management_.

 _Alternatively, advanced users can also use git to checkout / clone this project._
 ## Configuration